 But Scripps, which has no access to the NCIC records, was able to pinpoint storeowners with criminal convictions -- unidentified by the USDA -- by cross-referencing state disciplinary, police and court records against the USDA's list of stores permitted to take food stamps.

-The Scripps search revealed, for example, that Toledo, Ohio, storeowner Ghassan Abdelkarim in 2009 was convicted of allowing customers to swap food stamps for cigarettes, and to use them as payment for hundreds of dollars of debts they had accrued with him, according to court records and interviews with Abdelkarim, his lawyer and Ohio
+The Scripps search revealed, for example, that Toledo, Ohio, storeowner Ghassan Abdelkarim in 2009 was convicted of allowing customers to swap food stamps for cigarettes, and to use them as payment for hundreds of dollars of debts they had accrued with him, according to court records and interviews with Abdelkarim, his lawyer and Ohio state authorities.

 This spring, Abdelkarim's store, Downtown Variety, was also caught selling an illegal, marijuana-like drug known as "K2" or "Spice," said agent Brian Sargent, of the Ohio Department of Public Safety's Investigative Unit.
 On Nov.
 29, Abdelkarim was charged with two counts of drug trafficking, Toledo Municipal Court records show.